Kansas State High School Activities Association: Events

 The association's largest event is the Kansas State track and field championships, which are held the weekend before Memorial Day at Cessna Stadium on the campus of Wichita State University.
-The meet, which features athletes from schools in all six classes, is one of the nation's largest high school meet, with more than 3,300 athletes participating.
-The state track meet hosted its 100th competition in 2010.
-Former GWAL Athletic Director and current Assistant Superintendent of Wichita Public Schools, Bill Faflick holds the position of Meet Director and has been widely praised for his direction of the meet.
+The meet, which features athletes from schools in all six classes, is one of the nation's largest high school meet, with more than 3,000 athletes participating.
+The state track meet hosted its 124th competition in 2024.
+Current KSHSAA Executive Director Bill Faflick, formerly athletic director for Wichita Public Schools, holds the position of Meet Director and has been widely praised for his direction of the meet.

-The eight-man football championships are held the Saturday before Thanksgiving, while the 11-man football title games are held the Saturday after Thanksgiving, ensuring the football season ends before December 1.
+All state football championship games are held the Saturday after Thanksgiving, ensuring the football season ends before December 1.
 The games are held at various sites across the state, with current sites including Fort Hays State University in Hays, Pittsburg State University in Pittsburg, and Hutchinson Community College in Hutchinson, as well as high school stadiums in Salina and Topeka.
 The eight-man championships have been held at Fischer Field in Newton since 2006, while the 6-man championship is at Dodge City.

 Kansas is one of the few states, especially in the Midwest, that holds state football championship games at different sites.
 State championships in Illinois, Indiana, Iowa, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin are held at a single central location.
 Missouri holds its title games at the same site on two separate weekends.

 The state basketball championships are held the second week of March, with girls and boys competition taking place at the same time.
-The sites for the six classes remained constant from 1990 through 2010, with 6A at Wichita State, 5A at the Kansas Expocenter in Topeka, 4A at the Bicentennial Center in Salina, 3A at the Hutchinson Sports Arena, 2A at Bramlage Coliseum on the KSU campus, and 1A at Fort Hays State's Gross Memorial Coliseum.
-The 4A, 3A and 1A tournaments began at their current locations in 1980.

 In 2011, the 6A tournament moved to Charles Koch Arena on the campus of Wichita State University, with Emporia taking over the Class 1A-Division I tournament.
 The 1A-Division II tournament remained at Hays.

 Emporia currently hosts the Class 5A tournament, with 6A,.
 4A, 3A and 2A remaining at Wichita, Salina, Hutchinson and Manhattan, respectively.
 The 1A-Division I state tournament is at Dodge City and the 1A-Division II tournament is at Barton Community College in Great Bend.